 We depend on our experienced management team, and the loss of one or more key executives could have a negative impact on our business.
-In particular, we are dependent on the services of our chief executive officer and co-founder, Lynn Jurich, and our Chairman and co-founder, Edward Fenster.
-We also depend on our ability to retain and motivate key employees and attract qualified new employees.
-Neither our founders nor our key employees are bound by employment agreements for any specific term, and we may be unable to replace key members of our management team and key employees in the event we lose their services.
+Effective August 31, 2021, Ms. Jurich transitioned from her role as our Chief Executive Officer to the role of Co-Executive Chair and Mary Powell became our new Chief Executive Officer.
+Our future success depends in part on successfully transitioning Ms. Powell into her new role.
+With any change in leadership, there is a risk to organizational effectiveness and employee retention as well as the potential for disruption to our business.
+None of our key executives or our key employees are bound by employment agreements for any specific term, and we may be unable to replace key members of our management team and key employees in the event we lose their services.
 Integrating new employees into our management team could prove disruptive to our operations, require substantial resources and management attention and ultimately prove unsuccessful.
 An inability to attract and retain sufficient managerial personnel who have critical industry experience and relationships could limit or delay our strategic efforts, which could have a material adverse effect on our business, financial condition, and results of operations.